Fattoresaimon/i2cencoder/Arduino Library/README.md

 ## Introduction

-Here yuo can find the library and some example for the arduino boards
+Here you can find the library and some example for the arduino boards

 ## Installation